 - 6. Students whose native language is not English are required to demonstrate English proficiency.
 The TOEFL (70+), IELTS (6.0+), Duolingo English Test (95+) or other appropriate instruments may be used for this purpose.
-Students may also demonstrate proficiency by presenting one of the following: 1) Transcripts from an accredited US institution of higher education that demonstrate completion of at least 2 English composition courses completed with grades of C- or higher, or 2) Documentation that the student completed their entire secondary school education in the English language. - 7.
-Evidence of adequate financial support by submission of the Warner Pacific University International Student Financial Support Verification
+Students may also demonstrate proficiency by presenting one of the following: 1) Transcripts from Pacific International Academy with successful completion of Level 5 coursework, 2) Transcripts from an accredited US institution of higher education with at least 2 English composition courses completed with grades of C- or higher, or 3) Documentation that the student completed their entire secondary school education in the English language. - 7.
+Evidence of adequate financial support by submission of the Warner Pacific University International Student Financial Support Verification Form.